jupyter-incubator/declarativewidgets_explorer/README.md

 ## Developer Installation

+1. Clone the repository from github.

-Copy a tarball of the declarativewidgets project (version 0.7 or later) into the top-level directory of this project, then:
+1. Make a tarball of the declarativewidgets project (version 0.7 or later) with bower dependencies manually included for the explorer

+    `make init; bower install path/to/explorer; make sdist`

+1. Copy the tarball from the `dist` directory into the top-level directory of the explorer project, then:

     `make init; make run`

 Jupyter will be running on port 8888.